bloominstituteoftechnology/C-Web-Server/README.md

    Hint: `sprintf()` for creating the HTTP response. `strlen()` for computing content length. `sprintf()` also returns the total number of bytes in the result string, which might be helpful.
+For getting the current time for the Date field of the response, you'll want to look at the `time()` and `localtime()` functions, both of which are already included in the `time.h` header file.

    > The HTTP `Content-Length` header only includes the length of the body, not
    > the header.
 But the `response_length` variable used by `send()` is the